OUR STAFF

 Board President

-Penny Ellison has been the Executive Director of Hand2Paw since 2012.
+Penny Ellison has been Hand2Paw’s Board President since 2012 and previously served as our Executive Director from 2012 through April 2023.
 Penny is an Adjunct Professor at University of Pennsylvania Law School teaching Animal Law and Ethics.
-Penny also supervises the Animal Law Project, a student run group that performs pro bono services for nonprofits serving the interests of animals and serves as Co-Chair of the Board of the Pennsylvania SPCA.
+She supervises the Animal Law Project, a student-run group that performs pro-bono services for nonprofits serving the interests of animals, and serves as Co-Chair of the Board of the Pennsylvania SPCA.
 She is also an attorney and mediator.

 Angela Marcus